Alyssa Driggers

 In this feature article for a class project, I examined the complex role of Chromebooks in K–12 education during and after the Covid-19 pandemic.
 Drawing on research and real student perspectives, I analyzed how widespread device distribution has impacted learning, highlighting issues such as digital inequity, reduced attention spans, and rising e-waste.

-Click on the photo to view the final product.
+Click on the image to view the final product.

 Starbucks Sustainability Marketing Recommendation Report